 - 69. The member cities are required to manage wetlands in accordance with the WCA.
 The BCWMC will assist the member cities with managing wetlands in accordance with the WCA, as requested.
 The MnDOT is the LGU within its right-of-ways. - 70.
 The BCWMC will serve as the local governmental unit (LGU) responsible for administering the WCA for member cities, as requested (currently Medicine Lake, Robbinsdale, and St. Louis Park). - 71.
 The BCWMC prefers any wetland mitigation to be performed within the same subwatershed as the impacted wetland. - 72.
-The BCWMC requires that member cities annually inspect wetlands classified as Preserve for terrestrial and emergent aquatic invasive vegetation, such as buckthorn and purple loosestrife, and attempt to control or treat invasive species, where feasible. - 73.
+The BCWMC requires that member cities annually inspect wetlands classified as Preserve (or comparable classification if BWSR's MnRAM is not used) for terrestrial and emergent aquatic invasive vegetation, such as buckthorn and purple loosestrife, and attempt to control or treat invasive species, where feasible. - 73.
 The BCWMC encourages member cities to pursue wetland restoration projects, as opportunities allow. - 74.
 The BCWMC encourages member cities to participate in wetland monitoring programs (e.g., Wetland Health Evaluation Program).